 Advancing the Impact of UC Davis Research

-Funds are available to pay open access fees and article publication charges for fully open access journals or for chapters in fully open access books.
-Funded works must be made freely available at the time of initial publication, with no embargo periods.
-(Funds from the pilot are not available to cover color charges, page charges, illustration charges, or submission charges.)
+Publications must either 1) have been published no earlier than 12 months prior to, or 2) have an anticipated publication date within 6 months of, the UCD-OAF application date.
+All funded works must be made freely available at the time of initial publication, with no embargo periods.
+Funds from the pilot are not available to cover color charges, page charges, illustration charges, or submission charges.